 Sour Mangosteen Recipe Ideas and Uses:

---False mangosteen serves as a tamarind substitute
+--In Indian cuisine, false mangosteen serves as a tamarind substitute

 --Its acidity makes it an ideal fruit for jams and chutneys